ComposableFi/composable-ibc/contracts/pallet-ibc/README.md

 ### Rpc Interface

-The [`Rpc interface`](/contracts/pallet-ibc/rpc/src/lib.rs) is designed to allow querying the state of the ibc store with membership or non-membership proofs for the result.
+The [`Rpc interface`](/contracts/pallet-ibc/rpc/src/lib.rs) is designed to allow querying the state of theIBCstore with membership or non-membership proofs for the result.

 - `query_send_packets` - Returns send packets for the provided sequences
 - `query_recv_packets` - Returns receive packets for the provided sequences